 Contact Lenses

-Contact Lens Contact lenses are truly the best non-surgical alternative to wearing eyeglasses.
-We provide state of the art materials and the highest quality of care to our contact lens patients.
+Contact lenses are truly the best non-surgical alternative to wearing eyeglasses.
+We provide state-of-the-art materials and the highest quality of care to our contact lens patients.
 New contact lens technology allows us to fit lenses to your eyes that transfer more oxygen and are less drying.
 Having more oxygen reach your eye means your eye will be healthier.
 Having less drying of your contacts means your eyes will be more comfortable.
 Now you can have clear vision, comfortable vision and healthy eyes with your contacts!

 Colored contact lenses are becoming more popular.
 Some people enjoy wearing colored contact lenses on a daily basis.
 Other people, want colored lenses for a special event like a wedding or prom.
 Our eye doctors can suggest the best colored lens option to fit your needs!